 About Marshall Tree Service and Landscaping

 If you are looking for emergency/ hazardous tree removal services in the South Florida region, Marshall’s Tree Services should be your one-stop destination.
 Our services include tree removal, pruning, installation, landscaping, and pest control services.
-You can call at (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree and landscaping services.
+You can call us at (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree service and landscaping.
 You can also reach us via email at firstname.lastname@example.org or by filling out our contact form.